 Visiting a doctor may not seem like that big a deal, but what if you had to go once a month for the rest of your life?
 What if it was once a week?
 Oftentimes, people with neck or back injuries spend the rest of their lives trying to control the symptoms.
 This inconvenience is a separate loss from the pain itself.

 7. Aggravation of a disease or physical defect

-What if someone has pain from an old injury, but are hit by a car or fall down because of an employee’s negligence and now their pain is worse?
+What if someone has pain from an old injury but is hit by a car or falls down because of an employee’s negligence and now their pain is worse?
 This is very common because an injury often makes a person more susceptible to further injury.
 Can the person still make an insurance recovery for the aggravation of their old injury?
 The answer is yes.